Fish Oil Benefits: Based On Science

 Science supports that fatty15 (which contains a pure powder and vegan-friendly form of C15:0) helps keep you healthy starting at the cellular level, including helping your cells maintain balance and proper cellular function:*†

-- Fatty15 supports healthy immunity.
-Just like fish oil helps support your immune system, fatty15 helps promote healthy immune function, bringing your immune system back into proper balance.
+• Fatty15 supports healthy immunity.
+Fatty15 helps promote healthy immune function, bringing your immune system back into proper balance.
 A tamed immune response can mean less chance for an improperly overactive immune system.

-- Fatty15 supports heart health.
+• Fatty15 supports overall metabolism.
 Fatty15 can help promote healthy metabolism, which can help keep your cholesterol numbers normal, and your glucose in acceptable range.
 While the aging process slows metabolic function, science supports that fatty15 can help bolster and balance your metabolism.

-Fatty15 is an essential part of a full-bodied healthcare stack, and because it is in pure powder form, there is no fish breath.* Growing science supports that fatty15 can pack many of the same benefits of a fish oil supplement (and perhaps a few more), but it is colorless, odorless, tasteless, and effective at just 100 milligrams per day.
+Fatty15 is an essential part of a full-bodied healthcare stack.
+A growing body of evidence supports that fatty15 provides many more benefits than a fish oil supplement, but it is colorless, odorless, tasteless, and effective at just 100 milligram serving per day.
 Additionally, fatty15 is vegan-friendly and free from dietary allergens like gluten, dairy, and soy.
-In fact, it only has one simple ingredient, FA15 (aka, pure powder C15:0).
+In fact, it only has one simple ingredient, FA15 (aka, the pure powder, sustainably produced, award-winning, C15:0 ingredient).

-If you’re considering fish oil as a means of protecting your health, including supporting your immune system and aiding your metabolism, consider fatty15 as an oil-free and fish-free option to add to your daily health regime.
+If you’re considering fish oil as a means of protecting your health, including supporting your immune system and aiding your metabolism, consider fatty15 as an oil-free, fish-free, and more effective option to add to your daily health regime.

 Sources: